silexlabs/silexlabs.org/_posts/2023-01-03-silex-v3-kickoff.md

 2. Make sure Silex becomes a useful no-code tool
 3. Grow the community and make Silex a sustainable open source project

-Please apply for a seat at the new ambassador program: email me or ping me [in the forums](https://github.com/silexlabs/Silex/discussions "Silex forums")
+Please apply for a seat at the new ambassador program: email me or ping me [in the forums](https://short.silex.me/community "Silex forums") or [in the chat](https://short.silex.me/chat "Silex chat")

 ## Motivations